-My wife is in Cedars Sinai Hospital having her right breast removed right now.
-And I’m around the block ordering scrambled eggs and a side salad.
+My wife was in Cedars Sinai Hospital having her right breast removed.
+And I was around the block ordering scrambled eggs, a side salad, and a greatly needed mimosa.
 Eight centimeters of cancer changes everything.
 And nothing.

 And scrambled eggs with extra pepper and a pinch of basil.

-If only I could simply suck up and spit out the snake venom so we could return to waking and doing and sleeping and repeating.
+If only I could have simply sucked up and spit out the snake venom so we returned to waking and doing and sleeping and repeating.
 If only there were some explanation for why one in eight women will develop breast cancer.
 If only women snatched away the reigns from Capitol Hill men who enjoy erecting one clusterfuck after another.
-Yeah, and if only gold grew on trees and sparkledust made bad things go bye-bye.
+Yeah, and if only gold grew on trees and sparkle dust made bad things go bye-bye.

 But this is not life.
 Nope.
-Instead, life is Wednesday at 1:30 in downtown L.A. where my wife is having her breast forever sliced from her body.
+Instead, life is Wednesday at 1:30 in downtown L.A. where my wife had her breast forever sliced from her body.
 The same breast used to nourish our baby.
 The same breast dappled with freckles.
 The same breast that expanded and contracted tens of thousands of times over tens of thousands of miles during morning runs and marathons.
-And though this breast is but one part of a vessel that houses the true worth within, today’s events remain a vile interruption of the Self.
-Oh, and by the way, we learned that my mother has breast cancer 72 hours before we received my wife’s diagnosis.
-2016 is a real humdinger.
-Three cancers, one of which is named Trump.
+And though that breast was but one part of a vessel that houses the true worth within, that day’s events remain a vile interruption of the Self.
+Oh, and we learned that my mother had breast cancer 72 hours before we received my wife’s diagnosis.
+Three cancers at the same time, one of which is named Trump.

 Worse yet, our investment in slaying this six-headed hydra is not yielding the return we so desperately need.
-In her book titled, A World Without Cancer, Dr. Margaret Cuomo writes,
+In her book titled, A World Without Cancer, Dr. Margaret Cuomo wrote,

 “More than 40 years after the war on cancer was declared, we have spent billions fighting the good fight.
 The National Cancer Institute has spent some $90 billion on research and treatment during that time.
 Some 260 nonprofit organizations in the United States have dedicated themselves to cancer — more than the number established for heart disease, AIDS, Alzheimer’s disease, and stroke combined.
 Cancer’s role in one out of every four deaths in this country remains a haunting statistic.
 Simply put, we have not adequately channeled our scientific know-how, funding, and energy into a full exploration of the one path certain to save lives: prevention.”